Quantum Cloning Machines and the Applications: Telecloning

 The LRUO is $U^{local}(\overrightarrow{x})=U^\dag(\overrightarrow{x})^{\otimes (M-N)}_A\otimes U^T(\overrightarrow{x})^{\otimes M}_C$.
 As we expect, the sender distributes the universal cloning state $|\psi_c\rangle_{AC}$ to spatially separated $M$ receivers assisted by $(M-N)$ ancillas.
 The scheme of the telecloning can be represented in FIG.\ref{figure-yinan-network}.

 The asymmetric quantum telecloning for multiqubit states with various figures of merit are investigated by Chen and Chen \cite{ISI:000251336100002}.
 The reverse processing of telecloning is the remote state concentration.
-Roughly speaking, The final state of the information concentration is the initial state of the telecloning.
+Roughly speaking, the final state of the information concentration is the initial state of the telecloning.
 It is shown that in the concentration processing, the bound entangled state can be used as a resource \cite{muraovedral}.
-On the other hand, the standard entangled state can also be used with similar capability in the quantum information concentration \cite{Zhangnew}.
+The standard entangled state possesses similar capability in the quantum information concentration \cite{Zhangnew}.
 This remote quantum information concentration is also studied in \cite{Wang2011}.

+Telecloning is a combination of teleportation and quantum cloning, its reverse process is remote quantum information concentration.
+The quantum information distribution and concentration are expected to be the fundamental functions of quantum networks.
+Those functions can be potentially used for clocks synchronization with quantum advantage \cite{zhangnew2}.
+We can expect that the network quantum computation will be an important subject for further explorations.
+Some experimental and implementation schemes of the telecloning are reported as in the following.
 The experimental realization of telecloning is performed by partial teleportation scheme \cite{Zhaozhi05}.
 A proposal of distance cloning is in \cite{filip2}.
 The entanglement resource of up to six qubits of Dicke states is created experimentally \cite{dickestate-experiment}.
 The experimental implementation of telecloning of optical coherent states is demonstrated in \cite{KoikeTakahashi}.
 The experimental telecloning of phase-conjugate inputs is presented in \cite{ZhangJing08PRA}.
 Telecloning of entanglement is presented in \cite{ISI:000232228300059}, the telecloning of W state is studied in \cite{Yan2009}.
 A scheme to implement an economical phase-covariant quantum telecloning is separate cavities is proposed in \cite{Fang2012a}.
 Implementation of telecloning of economic phase-covariant about bipartite entangled state is studied in \cite{Meng2009}.
 The continuous variable telecloning with bright entangled beams is studied in \cite{Olivares2008}.
 The controlled telecloning and teleflipping for one pure qubit is studied in \cite{Zhan2009}.